zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/csp/_index.md

 ---
-title: Get started with Arm-based cloud service providers
+title: Get started with Arm-based cloud compute instances

-description: Learn how to get started with Arm-based cloud service providers
+description: Learn how to get started with Arm-based cloud compute instances from a number of service providers

-minutes_to_complete: 30
+minutes_to_complete: 15

-who_is_this_for: Software developers new to using cloud service providers.
+who_is_this_for: Software developers new to using Arm-based cloud compute instances.

 learning_objectives:
-    - Start an instance on an Arm-based cloud server.
+    - Start an Arm-based compute instance in the cloud
+    - Verify that the instance is Arm-based

 prerequisites:
-    - An account with the Arm-based cloud service provider of choice.
+    - An account with the cloud service provider of choice.

 ### Tags
 skilllevels: Introductory